This post was most recently updated on January 6, 2020.

 If you’re planning a move to Australia, you are likely already aware of the strict import requirements pets must meet.
 One such requirement is that live animals must first enter Australia through Melbourne to begin their quarantine.
 There is no way around this.

-Due to the COVID-19 pandemic, two of our most commonly used airlines, Qantas and Virgin Australia have suspended their pet programs for the remainder of 2020.
+Due to the COVID-19 pandemic, two of our most commonly used airlines, Qantas and Virgin Australia have suspended their pet programs.
 As these are the only airlines from the United States to fly pets directly into Melbourne, many of our furry clients are having to delay their travel plans.
 In an effort to offer support to our clients, we’ve put our problem-solving skills to work and come up with a plan for those hoping to move to Australia this year.
 We’re happy to present the following options with two excellent airlines.

 Emirates is a fantastic option for transporting your pets into Australia from the United States.
-With flights currently departing from Chicago, Washington DC, and New York, Emirates is the best choice if you are starting on the east coast.
+With flights currently departing from Chicago, Washington DC, Houston and New York, Emirates is the best choice if you are starting in Texas to the East Coast.

 When traveling on this airline, your pets will have a layover in Dubai.
 While there, cats and dogs will be cared for by the staff of the award-winning Dubai Kennel and Cattery.
 Our agents will report to your relocation coordinator with an update on the status and well-being of your pets.
 After a short stay in Dubai, your pets will then travel directly to Melbourne.